buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 Scatterplots of correlations between the variables of interest and alcohol are shown below.
 ![](figure/unnamed-chunk-20-1.png)
 Again, the strong negative correlation between alcohol and density (-0.78) is immediately obvious.
 Interestingly, there also seems to be a relationship between alcohol and perceived wine quality, which the correlation matrix above confirms (0.44).
-We investigate this further below.
+This is investigated further below.

 Histograms of wine quality ratings by alcohol content are shown below.
 ![](figure/unnamed-chunk-21-1.png)
-Higher alcohol content wines: 2:Mild (between 10% and 12%), 3:Strong (12% or greater) are more represented by higher wine quality ratings.
+Higher alcohol content wines: 2:Mild (between 10% and 12%) and, 3:Strong (12% or greater) are more represented by higher wine quality ratings.

 Q: Talk about some of the relationships you observed in this part of the investigation.
 How did the feature(s) of interest vary with other features in the dataset?
 The key relationship is between the main feature of interest (wine quality) and alcohol.
 In general, as the level of alcohol increases (decreases), the perceived quality of the wine improves.